Jayne Christie: Bowls career

 In 2004, she won the gold medal in the fours with Jean Baker, Amy Monkhouse and Ellen Falkner at the 2004 World Outdoor Bowls Championship.

 She went on to win National Mixed Fours title in 2013 with Nick Brett, Ellen Falkner and Chris Falkner.

 She is also a member of the selection committee for Bowls England.

+In 2023, bowling for Potton BC, she finished runner-up in the women's singles during the 2023 Bowls England National Finals, losing to Stef Branfield.
+It was the third time this had happened, having finished runner-up in 1999 (as Jayne Smith) and also in 2002, when bowling for Henlow Park BC.